 Exhibit C-2: Project Licensing/Certification

-Exhibit C-2 requests information regarding the application and approval status of projects required to be licensed or certified.
+Exhibit C-2 requests information regarding the application and approval status of shelters required to be licensed or certified.
+Please include a copy of the certification, if applicable.

 Exhibit D-1: Applicant Information, Legal and Financial Status